iechor/docs/content/config/containers/logging/configure.md

 ## Configure the logging driver for a container

-When you start a container, you can configure it to use a different logging driver than the Docker daemon's default, using the `--log-driver` flag.
+When you start a container, you can configure it to use a different logging driver than the iEchor daemon's default, using the `--log-driver` flag.
 If the logging driver has configurable options, you can set them using one or more instances of the `--log-opt <NAME>=<VALUE>` flag.
 Even if the container uses the default logging driver, it can use different configurable options.